Gonville – Period elegance and modern luxury meet in this boutique setting.

 Best Nearby Restaurants

-- Bedouin – North African restaurant whose interior looks like a brightly-coloured tent, and whose kitchen serves up generous, flavourful tagines.
-10-minute walk (0.5 mile).
+- Bedouin – North African restaurant whose interior looks like a brightly-coloured tent, and whose kitchen serves up generous, flavorful tagines.
+(0.5 mile).

-- The Tamburlaine Hotel – Hidden inside a swanky hotel by the station is an indulgent afternoon tea venue.
+- Clayton Hotel Cambridge – Hidden inside a swanky hotel by the station is an indulgent afternoon tea venue.
 The original venue, the pretty Garden Room, is being renovated, but the pink velvet chairs are as soft and welcoming as ever.
-12-minute walk (0.6 mile).
+(0.6 mile).

 Best Nearby Bars and Breweries

 - NOVI – Specialty coffee by day; craft cocktails, beers, and organic wine by night.
 Open till 3 am, a rarity for Cambridge.
-5-minute walk (0.2 mile).
+(0.2 mile).

 - The Clarendon Arms – Open since 1812, this pub serves up traditional atmosphere, real ales, and a clever food menu.
-8-minute walk (0.4 mile).
+(0.4 mile).

 - Pint Shop – Cool yet friendly bar specializing in craft beer and gin (over 100 varieties).
 The food – dry aged steaks, coal-cured salmon – is likewise award-winning.
-12-minute walk (0.6 mile).
+(0.6 mile).

 Best Nearby Cafes